 Hartman scores twice to help Wild beat Blues 5-2

-ST. LOUIS (AP) — Ryan Hartman scored twice to help the Minnesota Wild beat the St. Louis Blues 5-2 on Saturday night in their first meeting since the first round of the playoffs last season.
+ST. LOUIS (AP) — Ryan Hartman scored twice in the second period to help the Minnesota Wild beat the St. Louis Blues 5-2 on Saturday night in their first meeting since the first round of the playoffs last season.

-Jordan Greenway, Matt Dumba and Jared Spurgeon also scored for the Wild.
+Jordan Greenway, Matt Dumba and Jared Spurgeon also scored for the Wild, who lost that postseason series in six games.
 Marc-Andre Fleury made 29 saves.

+“I feel like we owed them,” Fleury said.
+“It doesn’t fix last spring, but it’s still nice to get a win here.”

 Minnesota has earned at least one point in eight of its last nine games.